pantaluna/esp32_ds3231_32khz_oscillator_using_lib/README.md

 ## Project Description
-This project demonstrates the hardware and software setup to use a DS3231 as an external 32KHz external oscillator for the ESP32 (and get accurate timings in deep sleep).
+This project demonstrates the hardware and software setup to use a DS3231 as an external 32KHz external crystal oscillator for the ESP32 (and get accurate timings in deep sleep).

-=> The app gets the current datetime via SNTP once (Wifi on) and then goes into an endless cycle of power-on for a few seconds + deep sleep for a while.
-Let the app run for a day and check afterwards in the debug log how accurate the datetime is.
-If an external  oscillator would not have been used then the current datetime would have drifted quite a lot (as documented in the ESP32 data sheets).
+=> The app gets once the current datetime via SNTP (Wifi on) and then goes into an endless cycle of power-on for a few seconds + deep sleep for a while.
+Let the app run for a day and then verify in the debug log how accurate the datetime still is.
+If an external crystal oscillator would not have been used then the current datetime would have drifted quite a lot (as documented in the ESP32 data sheets).